Angleton, Texas: Colleges and universities

-The Texas Legislature designated portions of Angleton ISD that by September 1, 1995 had not been annexed by Alvin Community College as in the Brazosport College zone.
+The Texas Legislature designated portions of Angleton ISD that by September 1, 1995, had not been annexed by Alvin Community College as in the Brazosport College zone.
 As Angleton is not in the maps of Alvin CC, it is in the Brazosport College zone.

 Media

 Brazosport Facts is based in nearby Clute and the Houston Chronicle is based in Houston.

 Angleton Times operated until 2004.
 Five employees were hired by The Facts, which also acquired the former newspaper's reader list.

 Infrastructure

 Transportation

 Texas State Highway 288, a four-lane freeway, runs along the western edge of the city, with access from five exits.
 Highway 288 leads north 43 mi to downtown Houston and south 18 mi to Freeport near the Gulf of Mexico.
 Texas State Highway 35 crosses Highway 288 and passes through the center of Angleton, leading northeast 21 mi to Alvin and west 37 mi to Bay City.

-Greyhound Bus Lines operates the Angleton Station at 530 E Mulberry St, located in the city.
+Greyhound Bus Lines operates the Angleton Station at 530 East Mulberry Street, located in the city.
 Locally, Southern Brazoria County Transit provides bus service options for Angleton, along with Clute, Lake Jackson, and Freeport.

-Angleton has no passenger rail service, though Union Pacific Railroad operates nearly all of the freight railroads through the city.
+Angleton has no passenger rail service, although Union Pacific Railroad operates nearly all of the freight railroads through the city.
 Angleton is the site of a three-way junction of Union Pacific service.

 Angleton's closest airport is Texas Gulf Coast Regional Airport, though the airport is exclusive to general aviation and has no regularly scheduled commercial service.
 Angleton's primary thruway for commercial air service is through Houston-area airports, with Houston Hobby Airport being the closest, though George Bush Intercontinental Airport being the closest for most international flights.